“In every interaction you have with a person, you have the opportunity and power to uphold or diminish their dignity.”

 In 2019, the Continence Foundation of Australia commissioned the National Ageing Research Institute (NARI) to develop and test a best practice model of continence care for residential aged care.
 The result of their thorough research was the development of an evidence-based, person-centered, clinically informed model of continence care.

-CSC involves a three pillars approach to support the implementation of the model.
+MCC involves a three pillars approach to support the implementation of the model.
 Educational resources will support consumers, their families, carers, support workers, registered nurses, managers and quality assessors, education providers and aged care service providers.

 1. Consumers through dignity and choice: SMART Continence Care means choosing the best care for the best you